 But that kind of stress doesn't work well for everyone.
 "Some people handle stress well, but for others it can be devastating," says Margaux J. Rathbun, certified nutritional therapy practitioner and creator of Authentic Self Wellness.
 "Stress can cause fatigue, chronic headaches, irritability, changes in appetite, memory loss, low self-esteem, withdrawal, teeth grinding, even cold hands.
 All of these symptoms can have an extremely negative effect on your quality of life, health, and can ultimately lead to a shorter life span."
 (Related: How Your Mental Health Can Affect Your Digestion.)

-To cope with stress and anxiety, and improve your life, follow these expert de-stressing tips…
+To help you reduce stress and improve your life, follow these expert-backed tips today.

 "Chamomile tea is a gentle relaxant that acts as a nerve tonic and a sleeping aid," says Rathbun.
 "If you experience a long day and can't seem to calm down, brew yourself a nice cup of chamomile tea with some added honey for a boost of nutrients."
 While you're at it, stay away from coffee if your mental health has gone a little haywire.
 Caffeine can contribute to nervousness and mood swings, says Rathbun, so you may want to lay off that three-cups-a-day strategy until you're feeling more like yourself.
 (Related: The Truth About Detox Tea Cleanses.)

 Processed foods like artificial sweeteners, soft drinks, fried foods, fast food, sugar, white flour products, and preservatives can create stress on the digestive system, says Rathbun.
 Instead, it's best to focus on fitting in as many whole, nutrient-dense foods as you can.
 Bonus: Grab these stress-reducing foods next time you hit the grocery store to pull double-duty.